 Adult Services are provided to impaired adults age 18 or older, and to their families when appropriate.
 "Impaired" means any person whose physical or mental capacity is diminished to the extent that he needs counseling or supervisory assistance or assistance with activities of daily living such as feeding, bathing, and walking, or instrumental activities of daily living such as shopping and money management (Adult Services Chapter 1, Definition Section 1).
 Adult Services are designed to help the adult remain in the least restrictive setting and function as independently as possible.
-Services, or assessment for the need for long-term care service such as nursing facilities.
+Services may include case management, home-based care, transportation, adult day services, or assessment for the need for long-term care service such as nursing facilities, Medicaid-funded home and community based waivers, or assisted living facilities.